Joint programme and tuition fees

 Scholarships

-EMJM (Erasmus Mundus) scholarship for students covers travel, visa, installation and subsistence costs.
+The EMJM (Erasmus Mundus) scholarship for students covers travel, visa, installation and subsistence costs.
 It is calculated on the basis of a monthly unit cost for the entire period needed by the enrolled scholarship holder to complete the study programme.
-As an example, EMJM scholarship is calculated as: 1 400 Euros/month x DS (for ex 24 months), total 33600 €/student/two-year programme (Erasmus +2021-2027).
-The participation costs (programme fees) are included in the “institutional costs” (see above) paid to coordinating university directly.
+As an example, the EMJM scholarship is calculated as: 1 400 Euros/month x DS (for ex 24 months), total 33600 €/student/two-year programme (Erasmus +2021-2027).
+The participation costs (programme fees) are included in the “institutional costs” (see above) paid to the coordinating university directly.

 If the programme is following the local tuition fee policies of the universities (i.e. not having a Joint Programme fee), the local scholarship schemes of the universities may be available also for the Joint Programme students (for ex Erasmus + mobility scholarships).